itssahu/Remote-Kinetic-Energy-Advection-as-a-Predictor-of-Wind-Power-Extremes-over-India/README.md

 Meta-EOF’s influence on class probability.
 (Right) Permutation importance per class quantifies the contribution of each Meta-EOF phase to correct classification, emphasizing physically interpretable large-scale KE-transport patterns associated with each category.

+### Summary

+This analysis demonstrates that among all predictors, Meta-EOF1, Meta-EOF3, and Meta-EOF8 exert the strongest influence on year-type classification.
+Meta-EOF1 captures the strength of cross-equatorial flow into the Arabian Sea, Meta-EOF3 represents basin-wide rotational anomalies, and Meta-EOF8 reflects regional circulation adjustments over peninsular India.
+Drought years correspond to the negative phase of these modes, while flood years correspond to positive phases.
+Because these modes recur and evolve on seasonal lead times, they offer a physically grounded basis for early-warning indicators of national wind-generation anomalies.